“37% of all B2B marketers have a documented content marketing strategy, while 38% have a strategy but it’s not documented.” (2018 CMI Trends Report)

 People Support — hasn’t been formally considered, defined and documented for subject matter experts who provide inputs to content, for producers, users, customers and content consumers

 Infrastructure and Tools — are missing or inadequate.
 Digital content is a technology dependent initiative.

-Enterprise Content Strategy
+Enterprise Information and Content Strategy

 It is axiomatic that we must see and address strategic business factors strategically.

 Clearly, for most companies, this isn’t the case.
 In the short term, this creates opportunity for advantage for those who do it well.
 In the mid to long term it’s required for parity.

 Developing real competency is a way to extend the advantage timeframe.